 An attorney can advise you of the shared fault rules in your state and how they might affect your case if your own carelessness (negligence) played a part in causing the accident.
 (Get the basics on fault for a car accident.)

 An attorney will also be familiar with time limits (called statutes of limitations) that can bar you from filing a lawsuit against the at-fault driver.
 For instance, in many states, you must file your lawsuit within two years of your car accident, or you'll lose the right to take the matter to court.
 An attorney will also be able to inform you about any special exceptions to the statute of limitations—for example, a minor often has more time to file a lawsuit than an adult.

-Your attorney can file a lawsuit on your behalf and will know how best to mitigate any possible defenses raised by the other side.
-In addition, once your case gets under way, your lawyer will play an invaluable role in preparing your case for trial -- and even going to trial if your case doesn't settle.
+Your attorney can file a lawsuit on your behalf and will know how to respond to defenses raised by the other side.
+In addition, once your case gets underway, your lawyer will play an invaluable role in preparing your case for trial—and even going to trial if your case doesn't settle.

 Even though a lawsuit is rarely necessary, the threat of legal action offers strong leverage when negotiating a fair settlement.

 Finally, and perhaps most importantly, having an attorney who is knowledgeable about the law evens the playing field, especially when you are going up against the experience and vast resources of a large insurance company.